Step 1: The Birth Center or Alongside Midwifery Unit Submits Appeal

 Step 2: The CABC conducts a Board of Review

-After the CABC office has received formal written request from the birth center asking for a review of the CABC’s accreditation decision, CABC will name a Board of Review, which shall consist of at least two CABC Panelists, excluding any Panelist who has functioned as any of the following:
+After the CABC office has received formal written request from the birth center or alongside midwifery unit asking for a review of the CABC’s accreditation decision, CABC will name a Board of Review, which shall consist of at least two CABC Panelists, excluding any Panelist who has functioned as any of the following:

-- a site visitor to this birth center in the most recent site visit
+- an Accreditation Specialist to this birth center or alongside midwifery unit in the most recent survey

-- a member of the Decision Panel of the site visit in question
+- a member of the Decision Panel of the survey in question

 - any other conflict of interest

-The Board of Review determines if the original Decision Panel acted in accordance with the CABC Indicators and AABC Standards for Birth Centers and the CABC’s policies in rendering its decision, as published at the time of the site visit in question.
+The Board of Review determines if the original Decision Panel acted in accordance with the CABC Indicators or AMU Standards and the CABC’s policies in rendering its decision, as published at the time of the survey in question.

 The decision of the Board of Review is reached by a careful review of materials that were available to the Decision Panel, including:

-- All documents submitted by the birth center for the site visit, including the Self-Evaluation Report, and any documents submitted by the birth center before or during the site visit
+- All documents submitted by the birth center or alongside midwifery unit for the survey, including the Self-Evaluation Report, and any documents submitted by the birth center or alongside midwifery unit before or during the survey

-- All reports provided by the Site Visitors
+- All reports provided by the Accreditation Specialist

 - The report of the Decision Panel